msampaio/rpScripts/docs/source/installation.rst

 Linux
 ~~~~~

-Debian-based distros users need to open a terminal and run:
+Debian-based distro users need to open a terminal and run the following commands:

 .. code-block:: console